IainNZ/OldPersonalSite/_posts/2013-09-21-combination-locks.markdown

 where the first constraint enforces the sum of the numbers equals 419, and the second constraint ensures we pick a number for each lock.
 We can solve this problem with the following code:

 {% highlight julia %}
+# Assuming a solver has been previously installed, e.g. Cbc
 using JuMP

 function SolveCombination(P)